 History at KEVI HWGA equips students with critical analytical skills, preparing them to succeed and become thoughtful, inclusive, and resilient members of society.

-Mr T Akhtar – Director of Maths
+Mr H Singh BSc – Director of Mathematics

 Performing Arts